stefanvanherwijnen/qso/README.md

-# Vite support for Quasar
+# Vite build tool for Quasar Framework

-Unofficial Vite support for Quasar based on @quasar/app.
+Unofficial Vite build tool for Quasar Framework.
+Build and development server support for client-side- and server side rendering.

 # Try it out
 ```bash